verdx/libmultistreaming/README.md

 ## How does it work?
 You should read this, it's important!

-# Using libstreaming2.0 in your app
+# Using libmultistreaming in your app

 ## Required permissions and services